-- economic or political instability in foreign countries, including the market volatility resulting from the initiation by the United Kingdom (the "UK") to exit the European Union (the "EU"), or Brexit; - · import delays; - changes in foreign regulatory laws governing, among other matters, the clearance, approval and sales of medical devices; - the potential failure to comply with foreign regulatory requirements to sell and market our products; - longer payment cycles associated with many customers outside the United States; - inability of customers to obtain requisite government approvals, such as customers in China obtaining one of the limited number of Class A or Class B user licenses available in order to purchase our products; - adequate coverage and reimbursement for the CyberKnife and TomoTherapy treatment procedures outside the United States; - failure of local laws to provide the same degree of protection against infringement of our intellectual property; - protectionist laws and business practices that favor local competitors; - changes in U.S. trade and economic sanctions policies and the possibility that foreign countries may impose additional taxes, tariffs or other restrictions on foreign trade; - U.S. relations with the governments of the foreign countries in which we operate; - the inability to obtain required export or import licenses or approvals; - risks relating to foreign currency, including fluctuations in foreign currency exchange rates possibly causing fewer sales due to the strengthening of the U.S. Dollar; and - contractual provisions governed by foreign laws and various trade restrictions, including U.S. prohibitions and restrictions on exports of certain products and technologies to certain nations.
+- economic or political instability in foreign countries, including the market volatility resulting from the initiation by the United Kingdom (the "UK") to exit the European Union (the "EU"), or Brexit; - · import delays; - · changes in foreign regulatory laws governing, among other matters, the clearance, approval and sales of medical devices;

+- the potential failure to comply with foreign regulatory requirements to sell and market our products; - longer payment cycles associated with many customers outside the United States; - inability of customers to obtain requisite government approvals, such as customers in China obtaining one of the limited number of Class A or Class B user licenses available in order to purchase our products; - adequate coverage and reimbursement for the CyberKnife and TomoTherapy treatment procedures outside the United States; - failure of local laws to provide the same degree of protection against infringement of our intellectual property; - · protectionist laws and business practices that favor local competitors; - U.S. trade and economic sanctions policies that are in effect from time to time and the possibility that foreign countries may impose additional taxes, tariffs or other restrictions on foreign trade; - trade restrictions that are in effect from time to time, including U.S. prohibitions and restrictions on exports of certain products and technologies to certain nations and customers; - the unfamiliarity of shipping companies and other logistics providers with U.S. export control laws, which may lead to their unwillingness to ship, or delays in shipping, our products to certain nations and customers despite such shipments being permitted under such laws; - U.S. relations with the governments of the foreign countries in which we operate; - the inability to obtain required export or import licenses or approvals; - risks relating to foreign currency, including fluctuations in foreign currency exchange rates possibly causing fewer sales due to the strengthening of the U.S. Dollar; and - contractual provisions governed by foreign laws.